Mandatory evacuations ordered after fast-moving fire erupts in Simi Valley

 SHELTERS

-A second evacuation shelter opened at the Rancho Santa Susana Community Center at 5005 E. Los Angeles Ave, Simi Valley.
-The 188 freeway remained open.
+-Rancho Santa Susana Community Center located at 5005 E. Los Angeles Ave, Simi Valley.

 Those with large animals were able to take their animals to: